 Seniors have been long been playing games as a way to keep their minds sharp as well as to socialize with friends.
-For example, games like Scrabble, as well as newspaper puzzles like the word scramble and crossword solver, often target an older demographic.
+For example, unscramble word games like Scrabble, as well as newspaper puzzles like the word scramble and crossword solver, often target an older demographic.
 The only difference now is that the digital age is giving both seniors and their carers incredible new ways to stay happy and engaged.

 Below we've collected a handy list of video games that are perfect for seniors - and other ages - to enjoy.
 Let's play!

 Puzzle games, both in person and digitally, are the genre most commonly known to be beneficial to seniors, but what also keeps us happy is a sense of community and engagement.
 Humans are social creatures, after all.
 With this in mind, say hello to Nintendo's 'Animal Crossing,' a series of social simulation games where the player lives in a village filled with cute anthropomorphic animals.

 With the gameplay in real-time and with simple open-ended goals, the player is free to make friends with the locals, plant things, go fishing, or just explore as they see fit.
 Recent entries also have the ability to connect with family and friends, allowing you to play with one another no matter where you are.
 With current pandemic worries, the game has seen increased popularity with people of all ages.